wy1iu/sphereface/README.md

 SphereFace is released under the MIT License (refer to the LICENSE file for details).

 ### Update
+- **2018.8.14**: We recommand an interesting ECCV 2018 paper that comprehensively evaluates SphereFace (A-Softmax) on currently prevailing face datasets and their proposed noise-controlled IMDb-Face dataset.
+Interested users can try to train SphereFace on their IMDb-Face dataset.
+Take a look [here](https://arxiv.org/pdf/1807.11649.pdf).
 - **2018.5.23**: A new *SphereFace+* that explicitly enhances the inter-class separability has been introduced in our technical report.
 Check it out [here](https://arxiv.org/abs/1805.09298).
 Code will be released soon.
 - **2018.2.1**: As requested, the prototxt files for SphereFace-64 are released.
 - **2018.1.27**: We updated the appendix of our SphereFace paper with useful experiments and analysis.
 Take a look [here](http://wyliu.com/papers/LiuCVPR17v3.pdf).
 The content contains: